computational-psychology/mlds/README.md

 - R (>=3.0), with the *MLDS* and *psyphy* packages already installed.
 - Optional but recommended: *snow* package in R for multithreading.

+Python module dependencies are installed automatically.

-To install python modules, use the package manager of your sytem (in Debian, apt-get) R packages can be installed from CRAN or using the files provided in this repository (mlds/mlds/CRAN)
+R packages must be installed manually, either from CRAN (see below) or using the files provided in this repository (mlds/CRAN).

 Installation